Fields and Equations of Classical Mechanics for Quantum Mechanics: A Linear Combination of Eigenfunctions 4290

 \section{A Linear Combination of Eigenfunctions\zlabel{4290}}

+\alt{P 28/L 26 Minor grammatical corrections and clarifications in the paragraph.
+Pointed out that the external potential is time independent.}

-In this section, we consider wavefunctions that are linear combinations of basis functions, where each function from the linear combination is, separately, an eigenfunctions of the same Hamiltonian operators.
+In this section, we investigate the energy fields $\bE_s$ and $\bE_\theta$, given by Eqs.~(\ref{5830}) and (\ref{5830c}), for energy conservation.
+Wavefunctions are considered that are linear combinations of basis functions, where each function from the linear combination is, separately, an eigenfunction of the same Hamiltonian operator with a time-independent external potential.
 If members of such a linear combination are not degenerate, the linear combination still satisfies the time dependent Schr\"odinger equation (\ref{p2588}), but the linear combination does \emph{not} satisfy the time-independent Schr\"odinger equation.
 In other words, the linear combination is not an eigenfunction of the Hamiltonian operator.
-We limit our investigation to the energies $\bar{E}_\theta$, given by Eq.~(\ref{5830}), and $\bar{E}_s$, given by Eq.~(\ref{5830c}), to show that these quantities have the important property of being conserved over all space for each moment of time.
-In other words, while energy flows from one region of space to another, the total energy, over all space, is constant.
+We show that these quantities have the important property of being conserved over all space for each moment of time.
+In other words, while energy flows from one region of space to another, the total energy, over all space, is fixed in time.